Hirundo Wildlife Refuge

 Beech Trail (0.9 miles, moderate): The Beech Trail, like the Hemlock trail, includes wet areas, particularly on the southern and western side where it skirts a wooded wetland.
 Exposed rock, roots and hammocks along the western side of the trail require attention while walking and good footwear (no flip-flops).
 Highlights along this trail are a well-used deer scrape, large area of Christmas ferns, and a resting place with bench (off-trail) on a mount.
 From there the trail turns into an old logging road with smoother terrain and a beech forest.
 Time commitment approximately 60-90 minutes, depending on route chosen.

-Indian Pipe Trail (0.5 miles, easy): The Indian Pipe Trail (0.5 miles) is an interpretive trail that traverses in the only hardwood forest on the refuge.
+Needle & Leaf Trail (0.5 miles, easy): The Needle & Leaf Trail (0.5 miles) is an interpretive trail that traverses in the only hardwood forest on the refuge.
 It features bright sunshine and the rustling of beech leaves during the winter and dabbled sunlight in the summer month.
 Look for the porcupine den and the bear claw marks.
 Time commitment approximately 60-90 minutes, depending on route chosen.

 Other Information

 The public is welcomed to visit Hirundo Wildlife Refuge 7 days a week 9 AM to dusk.
 Gate 1 is closed on Mondays, but there is still access to trails by parking outside the gate.
-Visitors should sign the log book available at the parking areas at Gates 1, 3 and Gate 6.
+Visitors should sign the log books available at the parking areas at the Gates.

 There are no charges, admission fees, or membership, but donations are strongly encouraged.
 The public should call ahead for canoes.
 There is a clearly marked trail system on 300 acres.
-Trail maps are available at Gates 1, 3 or 6 and may be downloaded from the maps sections of our website.
+Trail maps are available at the Gates and may be downloaded from the maps section of Hirundo's website.

 Trail Manager